 In our Culinary Management program, you will discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers you can find.

-With a focus on sourcing local food products from Ontario and learning about seasonal cooking, this internationally-focused college diploma program teaches you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.
+With a focus on working with local food products from Ontario and learning about seasonal cooking, this internationally-focused college diploma program teaches you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.

-Prior to beginning a 14-week placement at our own restaurant and cafe, The Local or with one of the School's reputable partners, you will work in culinary labs that include a cafe, restaurant and event centre to hone your skills.
+Prior to beginning an exciting 14-week placement at our own restaurant and cafe, The Local or with one of the School's reputable partners, you will work in state of the art culinary labs that include a cafe, restaurant and event centre to hone your skills.

 You'll also graduate with important industry certifications such as Smart Serve, Safe Food Handlers and CPR, making you job-ready.

-The art of cooking, blended with the skill of team leadership and business management, ensures that when you graduate from this Culinary Management program, you will find exciting career opportunities in this fast-paced, ever-changing industry.
+The art of cooking, blended with the skill of team leadership and business entrepreneurship, ensures that when you graduate from this Culinary Management program, you will find exciting career opportunities in this fast-paced, ever-changing industry.
 This career will take you anywhere you want to go.
 All that is needed is hard work, drive and passion.